Location: Ansedonia, GR, IT

 The current excavations investigate the bath complex of Cosa, which, though noted by Professor Frank Brown in the seminal Cosa I, were prior to 2013 unexcavated.
 Fieldwork from 2013 to the present has helped to clarify the layout and structure of the baths, but future work targets questions about the building’s water and heating systems, as well as an explication of the chronological phasing of the complex.
 Additionally, we are concentrating on digitally recording our contexts and finds.

 Cosa Excavations opens applications to undergraduate students who are interested in participating in an archaeological dig on the scenic west coast of Italy.
-The project runs from May 30th to June 30th, 2020.
+The project runs from May 28th-June 30th, 2024.
 No previous experience is necessary to apply.
 In addition to gaining excavation experience, on the weekends participants have the opportunity to visit historic sites in the area, such as Vulci and Tarquinia, as well as Rome itself, which is on a direct train line from our home base in Orbetello, Italy.

 Period(s) of Occupation: Roman